Beaches & Sights between Puerto Vallarta and Mismaloya

 Quite an experience for those that haven't tried it, a special one for those that have, jumping "into" the sea is certainly nicer than many other bungee jumps you can find in normal cities, you can even spot manta rays or other creatures in the clear emerald waters below.

 You'll find Vallarta Zoo in the valley that ends with Mismaloya and Mismaloya beach, an exotic lush tropical jungle, close to the village between river and mountains.

 Vallarta Botanical Gardens was established by Bob Price.
-This beautiful place is full of flowers, wild plants and blue agaves, framed by the impressive mountains of the Sierra Madre Occidental.
-A great place for those interested in plants or maybe just a good meal or drink while wondering over the spectacular scenery.
+This beautiful place is full of flowers, wild plants, and blue agaves, framed by the impressive mountains of the Sierra Madre Occidental.
+A great place for those interested in plants or maybe just a good meal or drink while enjoying the spectacular scenery.

 Vallarta Botanical Garden is located on Km.
 24 on the Coastal Highway from Puerto Vallarta to Barra de Navidad, the phone number is (322) 223-6182. http://www.vbgardens.org

 The first of the secluded and remote beaches you'll reach going south on the panga you rent or the water taxi you take south from Boca de Tomatlan.
 Las Ánimas is a picturesque beach where a sweeping arch of rock promontories, white sand meet the waters of the bay.